davidbliu/Mesos-Docker/README.md

  * returns exposed port

 ### Receiving Updates
 containers can be set up to recieve updates when certain services are modified.
-This is implemented through watching keys in etcd.
+This is implemented through watching keys in etcd. you can set which keys to watch with environment variables
 * how to recieve updates:
  * include watcher.py and watch_methods.py (just like guestutils)
  * set WATCHES=service1,service2,service3 environment variable (comma separated list of services to watch)